forza-painter/forza-painter/README.md

 - **I have an error that I don't understand...**
 ```
 Check the requirements above.
-Ensure you have python 3.8 or later installed (make sure it is 64-bit) by running
-`python` from the command prompt.
-Check that you have installed the python packages (pip commands at top of readme)
 If you are still having problems, join the discord (top of readme) and ask for help in #support
 ```
 - **Can you make a version that just uses inputs to create the shapes?**